aveeva-devops/kubernetes/docs/Kubernetes_Concepts_and_Architecture.md

 * Worker Nodes
 * Service

-*Client*:
+### Client:
 Client is a local developer machine or any machine from where you execute commands to deploy resources in kubernetes.
 Client generally have below components:

-. *kubectl*: Kubectl is a command line interface for running commands against Kubernetes clusters . *kops*: Kubernetes Operations, or Kops, is an open source project used to set up Kubernetes clusters easily and swiftly . *awscli or terraform*: The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
+*kubectl: Kubectl is a command line interface for running commands against Kubernetes clusters *kops: Kubernetes Operations, or Kops, is an open source project used to set up Kubernetes clusters easily and swiftly *awscli or terraform: The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.

 *Master*:
 Master components provide the cluster’s control plane.
 Master components make global decisions about the cluster.
 Component in master include: